espressif/idf-eclipse-plugin/README.md

 ![](docs/images/AppLvlTracing_2.png)

 It can take a while to open the application level tracing dialog because the OpenOCD server starts first, so you don't need to start it externally.
-At the very top of the application-level trace dialog, there are auto-configuration fields that you can change for the trace start command.
+At the very top of the application-level trace dialog, there are auto-configured fields that you can change for the trace start command.

 Start command syntax:
   	``start <outfile> [poll_period [trace_size [stop_tmo [wait4halt [skip_size]]]]``